hrbrmstr/metis/README.md

 Pulled in from other `cloudyr` pkgs:

-  - `read_credentials` Use Credentials from .aws/credentials File
+  - `read_credentials`: Use Credentials from .aws/credentials File
-  - `use_credentials` Use Credentials from .aws/credentials File
+  - `use_credentials`: Use Credentials from .aws/credentials File

 ## Installation